robertaicenogle/Election_Analysis/README.md

 ## Election Audit Summary

 With only minor modifications, this Python script could be used to analyze the results of future elections.
-As long as the election results are availabe in a readable file, such as a CSV, the script could be amended to load and import the new file.
+As long as the election results are able to be converted to a readable file, such as a CSV, the script could be amended to load and import the new file.